FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

        is correctly reading the data.This is a data file format troubleshooting tool.
 These files can be renamed to \*.DAT and the model can be run with them.
        IBACKUP = 1 will also generate a series of binary files that represent the model results at the last output interval.
-       The binary files are overwritten at the end of each output inter- val so if the model is terminated prior to the end of the run for any reason, the simulation can be restarted from the last interval.
+       The binary files are overwritten at the end of each output interval so if the model is terminated prior to the end of the run for any reason, the simulation can be restarted from the last interval.
        Setting the switch to 1 can significantly lengthen the model run time.
        Setting IBACKUP = 2 will write all elevation changes associated with the outflow nodes and channel top-of-bank revisions to